Skip to main content

 Your entire ~/.openclaw/ folder — including memory, context, settings, and configuration — is zipped and encrypted, excluding the MemoryClaw plugin itself and any patterns you've added to the exclude list.

 Free tier: 24 backups per day.
-Pro: Unlimited backups.
+Dev: Unlimited backups.
 Restores are unlimited on all plans.

 Go to the dashboard → Subscription section → Cancel.
-Your Pro access continues until the end of the current billing period.
+Your paid plan access continues until the end of the current billing period.
 You can reactivate anytime before it expires.
 After expiry, your account downgrades to Free and the Free plan limits apply.

 Use memoryclaw claws to list, memoryclaw claws add to register new ones, and memoryclaw claws switch to change the active claw.
 You can also rename or set a primary claw from the CLI.
 Deleting claws is only available from the dashboard for safety.